-The SS/TRK pin is a dual function pin that can be used to set the startup time or track an external voltage source.
-The startup or soft-start time can be adjusted by connecting a capacitor from the SS/TRK pin to ground.
-The soft-start feature allows the regulator output to gradually reach the steady state operating point, thus reducing stresses on the input supply and controlling startup current.
-If no soft-start capacitor is used the device defaults to the internal soft-start circuitry resulting in a startup time of approximately 1 ms. For applications that require a monotonic startup or utilize the PGOOD pin, an external soft-start capacitor is recommended.
+The SS/TRK pin is a dual function pin that can be used to set the start up time or track an external voltage source.
+The start up or Soft-Start time can be adjusted by connecting a capacitor from the SS/TRK pin to ground.
+The Soft-Start feature allows the regulator output to gradually reach the steady state operating point, thus reducing stresses on the input supply and controlling start up current.
+If no Soft-Start capacitor is used the device defaults to the internal Soft-Start circuitry resulting in a start up time of approximately 1 ms. For applications that require a monotonic start up or utilize the PGOOD pin, an external Soft-Start capacitor is recommended.
 The SS/TRK pin can also be set to track an external voltage source.
 The tracking behavior can be adjusted by two external resistors connected to the SS/TRK pin as shown in Figure 7. in the design guide.

-PRE-BIAS STARTUP CAPABILITY
+PRE-BIAS START UP CAPABILITY

-The LM20242 is in a pre-biased state when it starts up with an output voltage greater than zero.
-This often occurs in many multi-rail applications such as when powering an FPGA, ASIC, or DSP.
+The LM20145 is in a pre-biased state when the device starts up with an output voltage greater than zero.
+This often occurs in many multi-rail applications such as when powering an FP-GA, ASIC, or DSP.
 In these applications the output can be pre-biased through parasitic conduction paths from one supply rail to another.
-Even though the LM20242 is a synchronous converter, it will not pull the output low when a pre-bias condition exists.
-During start up the LM20242 will not sink current until the soft-start voltage exceeds the voltage on the FB pin.
-Since the device cannot sink current, it protects the load from damage that might otherwise occur if current is conducted through the parasitic paths of the load.
+Even though the LM20145 is a synchronous converter it will not pull the output low when a prebias condition exists.
+During start up the LM20145 will not sink current until the Soft-Start voltage exceeds the voltage on the FB pin.
+Since the device can not sink current it protects the load from damage that might otherwise occur if current is conducted through the parasitic paths of the load.